loganhaskew/portfolio/README.md

 # Welcome to my Personal Project Repository

+## (Check out key detection or the coffee dashboard first.
+Some other projects are a bit old.)

 Here is where I'll store some fun personal projects I'm currently working on or have worked through in the past.

 ### A Bit About Myself